Got $50,000 in Debt? Here's How to Pay It Off Fast

 Essentially, the debt settlement agency will negotiate your debt down to a lower balance than what you initially owed.
 During negotiations, you’ll need to make regular deposits into a secured account.
 If a creditor agrees to settle a debt, the agency will then take over your debt payments, either paying them in a lump sum or in installments until the debt is repaid.

-For one thing, the agency might request that you stop paying your creditors during negotiations.
-This gives them a better chance of reducing your debts but can also result in late fees or accounts in collections.
+For one thing, the agency will probably request that you stop paying your creditors during negotiations.
+This gives them a better chance of reducing your debts but can also result in late fees or charged-off debts, and your credit score could temporarily fall.

 Or schedule a consultation to see if debt settlement is a good fit for you by clicking this link and filling out our contact form.